SalvatoreGiugliano98/OpenGL-Project/README.md

 When opening the project for the first time, select the `Visual Studio` toolchain and not `MinGW`.

-Install vcpkg if you don't have it on your Windows system.
+Install vcpkg if you don't have it on your Windows system pasting this line below in the terminal:
 ```bash
 git clone https://github.com/microsoft/vcpkg.git
 cd vcpkg